 Every single set is a chance to build new relationships and I enjoy being an active participant in the process and setting productions up for success.
 I bring a support system structure to my filmmaking and to me the next job is never just a transaction, it's a collaboration and a chance to expand the film family.

 Born in Mesa, Arizona, Austin grew up with a relentless passion for the art of film-making and visual storytelling and has achieved his experience through determination and working in as many departments behind the camera as possible.

-Clients include: ABC, Marvel, Hulu, Epix, Blur Studio, AOL, Coca-Cola, Maxim Magazine, Major League Baseball, Soul Pancake, Los Angeles Cleantech Incubator, Hollywood Electrics, and many more.
+Companies he has worked with include: ABC, Marvel, Legendary, Bow + Arrow Entertainment, Lexus, Maserati, Hulu, Epix, Blur Studio, AOL, Maxim Magazine, Soul Pancake, Hollywood Electrics, and many more.